Q. What is mobile DVR?

 Q. Does the mobile DVR come with standby mode in case of low battery voltage?

-A. Yes, the mobile DVR comes with smart power management system.
-If the DVR detects that the battery’s voltage is lower than the given value, the device will shutdown automatically and switch to its ultralow standby consumption.
+A. Yes, the mobile DVR comes with a smart power management system.
+If the DVR detects that the battery’s voltage is lower than the given value, the device will shut down automatically and switch to its ultralow standby consumption.